tgvashworth/sparksvg/README.md

 ![Example Circle SVG](http://i.phuu.net/M4sv/Screen%20Shot%202013-01-10%20at%2000.13.47.png)

+## Contributing

+You want to contribute?
+Get started here...

+### The code

+To add a feature, open up the `.svg` in a text editor, where you'll find some javascript in there.
+Make some changes and submit it as a pull request!

+### By the way...

+This is meant to be a lightweight solution, so please don't add any libraries, and make sure your change works in **all** the working browsers listed below.

 ## [Tested](http://sparksvg.me/test.html) & working in...

 Using the [test page](http://sparksvg.me/test.html). **Please do your own testing and add your results, particularly on mobile.**